-Affirmative action foes such as UCLA law professor Richard Sander claim affirmative action hurts Blacks and Latinos by creating a ”mismatch”— placing them in elite universities where they are outmatched in standardized test scores, causing them to underperform and fail.
+Affirmative action foes such as UCLA law professor Richard Sander claim affirmative action hurts African Americans by creating a ”mismatch”— placing them in elite universities where they are outmatched in standardized [to WHITE] test scores, causing them to underperform and fail.

-Scholars have debunked this myth, showing that students of color at elite colleges outperform their counterparts at less competitive institutions, earn advanced degrees at rates comparable to Whites, and are more involved in community and civic life.
-The glass ceiling continues to break and new milestones are made as African-Americans and others climb the [white] ladder of success. […]
+Scholars have debunked this myth, showing that students of color at elite colleges outperform their counterparts at less competitive institutions, earn advanced degrees at rates comparable to Whites, while more involved in community and civic life.
+The glass ceiling continues to break and new milestones are made as we climb the white ladder of success.

 Yet, despite the progress America has made in diversifying its workforce and its management ranks, the country is backsliding.